chandlerbing65nm/FreqREM/INSTALL.md

-# REM Environment Setup
+# Environment Setup

-This guide summarizes how to create a working ROCm-based environment for the REM repository.
+This guide summarizes how to create a working ROCm-based environment for the FreqREM repository.

 ## 1. Create Conda Environment